yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Where is everybody else?
 * ---
 * Mom:
-* Ob baby, they couldn't come, they wanted to so much.
+* Oh baby, they couldn't come, they wanted to so much.
 * ---
 * DIR-Dad, Daniel and Catherine enters door.
 * ---
-* Dad gives Edwin a hug.
+* DIR-Dad gives Edwin a hug.
 * ---
 * Daniel:
 * Thanks for not burning down the house buddy.
 * ---
 * Catherine:
-* How did you managed while we were gone!
+* How did you managed while we were gone?!
 * ---
 * DIR-Door ding dongs
 * ---
-* Dad opens door for a lot of Amazon deliveies.
+* DIR-Dad opens door for a lot of Amazon deliveies.
 * ---
 * E-D-W-I-N!
 Very very loud.
 * ---
-* This is for you mom, dad, Daniel, this is for you, Catherine this is for you.
+* This is for you Mom & Dad, Daniel, this is for you, Catherine this is for you.
 * ---
 * Merry Christmas Everyone!
 * ---